-You’ve just been invited to an interview for the role of a lifetime – hooray!
-Before you know it, though, the jitters start to kick in and you’re a nervous wreck – going for an interview can be terrifying, indeed, especially if you’re lacking confidence and feeling unsure of yourself.
+You’ve just been invited to an interview for the role of your dreams — hooray!
+Before you know it, though, the jitters start to kick in and you’re a nervous wreck.
+Going for an interview can be terrifying, indeed, especially if you’re lacking confidence and feeling unsure of yourself.

-So, eager to know how to be confident in a job interview?
+So, eager to know how to feel more self-assured in a job interview?
 Determined to wash away all the fears and anxiety before the big day?
-Worry no more, because we’ve listed 10 useful tips to help you boost your confidence, give off a great impression and, hopefully, land the job of your dreams.
+Worry no more, because we’ve listed 15 useful tips to help you boost your confidence, make a great impression and, hopefully, land a job you’re passionate about.

 1. Be kind to yourself

-In her TED Talk, social psychologist Amy Cuddy reinforces ‘power posing’ – body language that involves standing in a posture of confidence, even when you don’t feel confident, as this can make you feel more self-assured and can also influence how others see you.
+One more thing you could try is “power posing”, as described by social psychologist Amy Cuddy in a TED Talk.
+It involves standing in a posture of confidence, even when you don’t feel confident, as this can make you feel more self-assured and also influence how others see you.

 2. Imagine success

-One way of gaining confidence in the interview is to visualise success beforehand.
+One way of gaining confidence in the interview is to visualize success beforehand.
 You can calm interview nerves by having a positive outlook and imagining a scenario where things run perfectly.

-‘This visualizing [sic] should help them get more morale and drive to give their best in the interview in order to get the job,’ Scott adds.
-‘This morale boost automatically raises confidence levels.’
+“This visualizing should help them get more morale and drive to give their best in the interview in order to get the job,” Scott adds.
+“This morale boost automatically raises confidence levels.”

 If you lack confidence during an interview, it probably boils down to anxiety.
-Being stressed and anxious for the big day is certainly understandable; however, there are ways to keep calm and in turn increase confidence.
+Being stressed and anxious on the big day is certainly understandable; however, there are ways to keep calm and in turn increase your confidence.

-Practise calmness by exercising, meditating or listening to uplifting music before the interview, as this will not only calm you but also help you feel more positive and motivated, too.
-You can also implement breathing techniques prior to the interview.
-Breathing exercises, according to Healthline, aim to control ‘the fight-or-flight response’ and influence ‘our body’s ability to relax and calm down’.
+Practice calmness by exercising, meditating or listening to uplifting music before the interview, as this will not only calm you but also help you feel more positive and motivated.

-By practising calmness, you can walk into the interview cool, composed and ready to conquer.
+By practicing calmness, you can walk into the interview cool, composed and ready to conquer.

 4. Focus on the present

-Some tricks to help focus and engage in the present moment include practising your breathing and paying attention to your body sensations.
-Concentrate on what you’re trying to accomplish, and your nervousness will probably taper off.
+Some tricks to help focus on the present moment include practicing your breathing and paying attention to your bodily sensations.
+Concentrate on where you are and what you’re trying to accomplish, and your nervousness will hopefully dissipate.

 5. Be prepared

-Interview preparation is key for boosting confidence as it takes the pressure off and gives you a sense of control.
-You’re less likely to be lost for words, fidgety or jittery when you’re well equipped and versed for your interview.
+Interview preparation is key for boosting confidence, as it gives you a sense of control.
+You’re less likely to be lost for words, fidgety or jittery when you’re well versed for your interview.

 6. Dress confidently